videovillage/community/README.md

 ## Documentation and guides

-You can find release notes, documentation, and other information about our apps on [our website](https://videovillage.co/).
+You can find release notes, documentation, and other information about our apps on [our website](https://videovillage.com/).

 ## Email support

-If you aren't able to find an answer from us or the community on here, please email support@videovillage.co
+If you aren't able to find an answer from us or the community on here, please email support@videovillage.com